 Note: Configure SSL ciphers as required.
 The preceding sample is not configured for backwards compatibility, and the recommended list of secure ciphers might change.
 Aspera recommends reviewing and staying current with the list provided in https://cipherli.st/.

 In this configuration, Nginx listens externally on port 443, not 9092.
 Replace your.servername.com with your server's domain name.

-g) Restart Aspera Node D.
+g) Restart the Aspera Node Service.

+'''

 systemctl restart asperanoded

+'''

 or for Linux systems that use init.d: